 “We’d like to keep gameplay almost the same, but finish balancing the games properly this time.
 Also, Go Go backers will be able to vote on certain aspects of the game style.”

-It seems Webfoot Technologies were not able to find a publisher interested in funding their new DBZ project.
+It seems Webfoot Technologies were not able to find a publisher interested in funding their new DBZ project, while the old games are abandoned and playable online.
 They hinted at a possible crowdfunding campaign, but it would have been quite hard to do something like that unofficially using the Dragon Ball IP.
 After drawing some concepts, 2D and 3D mockups, The Legacy of Goku 4 had to be canned (at least for now).

 Starfall is a cancelled loot-shooter RPG that was in development around 2005 – 2006 by Hyboreal Games (later known as UI Pacific), a forgotten team formed by former Blizzard North developers, who previously worked on such games as Diablo, Diablo 2 and the cancelled version of Diablo 3.
 You can imagine it as a third person shooter with settings and gameplay similar to a mix between Halo and Diablo, plus a comic-book art-style.
 We can speculate it would somehow have been similar to what Borderlands became when published in 2009.